crodriguez1a/audio-repair/proposal.md

   > "The assumption behind using KNN for missing values is that a point value can be approximated by the values of the points that are closest to it, based on other variables."
 (2)

+Note: For extensibility towards larger audio sources, there could be an additional pre-processing step of lossless reduction of dimensionality using PCA.

 **References**